Leirmo/Semesterproject1/README.md

 Getting Started
 Installing

-This is where you list how to get the project started.
-It typically just includes telling a person to clone the repo and then to install the dependencies e.g.
+This repo is just to copy and clone to the github desktop app and use as desired.

     Clone the repo: